zwave-js/node-zwave-js/docs/config-files/file-format.md

 }
 ```

+### `disableAutoRefresh`

+Several command classes are refreshed regularly (every couple of hours) if they do not report all of their values automatically.
+It has been found that some devices respond with invalid reports when queried.
+By setting `disableAutoRefresh` to `true`, this feature can be disabled.

 ### `disableBasicMapping`

 By default, received `Basic CC::Report` commands are mapped to a more appropriate CC.
 Setting `disableBasicMapping` to `true` disables this feature.